-Go-Live Checklist Plan & Template for Go Live Events or Project Rollout
+Go-Live Checklist Plan & Template for Project, Program and Change Management (Go Live Events or Project Rollout)

-Going live with a new system, product, or application can be one of the most exciting-and stressful-moments for any team.
-Whether you’re launching enterprise software, rolling out a new platform, or finalizing a product release, preparation is everything.
+Going live with a new system, product, process, or application can be one of the most exciting-and stressful-moments for any team.
+Whether you’re integrating a new enterprise software, rolling out a new platform, implementing a new process, integrating AI, or finalizing a product release, preparation is everything.

-In this guide, we’ll show you what “go live” really means, how to build a bulletproof go live plan, and give you templates, and expert tips to avoid surprises.
+In this guide, we’ll show you what “go live” really means, how to apply a bulletproof go live plan, and give you standardized go-live templates, and expert tips to avoid surprises.
 Let’s simplify your path to success.

-We also provide you with a free downloadable go-live checklist for delivering your project, product, program, or process.
+We also provide you with the following free downloadable go-live checklist for delivering your project, product, program, or change management.

 Ogbe Airiodion